 Instructions

-- in a pint size mason jar mix together rolled oats, dried apple, cinnamon, and chia seeds.
+- In a 16-ounce mason jar, combine the rolled oats, dried apples, cinnamon, and chia seeds.

 Notes